 You can easily jump to the following art-themed picture book sections with one click:

 OR use our quick-shop collection link: Want to quickly peruse our favorite picks to shop or save for later?
 I try to shop local and buy from independent book sellers whenever I can, but sometimes I need a specific title I’m unable to find locally.
 I put together a full clickable collection of art-themed picture books (board books and teaching titles too!) here on an Amazon shopping list page.
 You can use it to shop or just as a quick reference (if you do make a purchase through Amazon, we get a small affiliate commission that helps us re-stock supplies from time to time). *

-So many of the books in this collection are favorites of mine to give as baby shower or birthday presents.
+So many of the books in this collection are favorites of mine to give as a baby shower or birthday present.
 Do you write inscriptions in books you’re gifting?
-My family always did, so picking out art-themed picture or board books and handwriting a personal message has always felt like such a simple way to give a special gift.
+My family always did, so picking out art-themed picture or board books and handwriting a personal message has always felt like such a simple way to give a meaningful gift.

 Some of these picture books are newly published rarities, others are contemporary classics, but all will be a great introduction to modern creative ideas and inspire young artists to create!

 Picture Books with General Art Themes